kentnf/VirusDetect/tools/genbank_vrl_classification/readme.md

 >11- percentage identity
 >12- match score

-Just check the 2nd, 3rd, and 4th column.
-If it does not make sense, correct them manually.
-Please also concern the 5th and 6th column, the error usually happens to the record without 100% freq.

-Beside correction with word search method, we also blast the unclassified virus against the classified virus (col 8-12).
-Most of word search result and blast search result are same, less the 100 of them are diff.
-So manually corret the different part will saving a lot of time

 > **Suggestion method:**

-- Add col A behind col 'match score', compare col 4 and 8 in col A using function 'exac', then sort col A and mv rows with 'true' value to another table.
-We think the classification result is correct if the word search method and blast method generate same result.
-- then sort col 'Div name by blast', remove col with value 'NA-BLAST'. sort the remaing table with col 'match length of blast' and 'percentage identity'.

-> - A. sort to find different in word search and blast search (col 4 and 8).
+> - A. sort to find different in word search and blast search (col 4 and 8), only foucus difference in division.
 > - B. check the blast match length, identify.
-Lower than 100 match base, 90% identity show low blast clue for classification
+Lower than 100 match base, 90% identity should be manually checked.
 > - C. check the word search column 3, 5, 6, and 7.
-> - D. assign a correct div to column 4 for the virus
+> - D. fill correct division in column 4

 #####3.4 update the manually correct file to classification

-Next, the manually correct files need to be append to previous correction.
+Next, the manually correct files should be append to previous correction.
 The parameter **v** indicate the version of GenBank.
 ```
 $ perl viral_DB_prepare.pl -t patch -v 211
 ```